-Welcome to the Doerr Center for Social Justice Education & Research
+The Doerr Center for Social Justice Education & Research

-The Emmet J. and Mary Martha Doerr Center for Social Justice Education and Research is an independently funded center within the School of Social Work that promotes long range solutions to social problems through education and research.
+The Emmett J. and Mary Martha Doerr Center for Social Justice Education and Research is an independently funded center within the School of Social Work that promotes long range solutions to social problems through education and research.

-The Center was established in 1996 through the vision of Father William J. Hutchison, SJ, a former dean of the School of Social Work.
-It was funded through an endowment by the Doerrs, the family of a 1937 graduate of the School and through contributions by faculty and friends of the School.
+The center was established in 1996 through the vision of Father William J. Hutchison, SJ, a former dean of the School of Social Work.
+It was funded through an endowment by the Doerrs, the family of a 1937 graduate of the School, and through contributions by faculty and friends of the School.

-- Scholarships for international coursework
+- Scholarships for social work students to participate in international coursework